vitordeoliveira/RustBook/chapter_15/README.md

 point to the same node, and that node is conceptually owned by all of the edges that point to it.
 A node shouldn’t be cleaned up unless it doesn’t have any edges pointing to it and so has no owners.

+## RefCell\<T\>

+### The RefCell\<T\> type is useful when you’re sure your code follows the

+### borrowing rules but the compiler is unable to understand and guarantee that

+With references and Box\<T\>, the borrowing rules’ invariants are enforced at compile time.
+With RefCell\<T\>, these invariants are enforced at runtime.
+With references, if you break these rules, you’ll get a compiler error.
+With RefCell\<T\>, if you break these rules, your program will panic and exit.

+Interior mutability is a design pattern in Rust that allows you to mutate data even when there are immutable references to that data; normally, this action is disallowed by the borrowing rules.
+To mutate data, the pattern uses unsafe code inside a data structure to bend Rust’s usual rules that govern mutation and borrowing.
+Unsafe code indicates to the compiler that we’re checking the rules manually instead of relying on the compiler to check them for us; we will discuss unsafe code more in Chapter 19.

+### Here is a recap of the reasons to choose Box\<T\>, Rc\<T\>, or RefCell\<T\>:

+- Rc\<T\> enables multiple owners of the same data; Box\<T\> and RefCell\<T\>
+  have single owners.
+- Box\<T\> allows immutable or mutable borrows checked at compile time; Rc\<T\> allows only immutable borrows checked at compile time;
+  RefCell\<T\> allows immutable or mutable borrows checked at runtime.
+- Because RefCell\<T\> allows mutable borrows checked at runtime, you can mutate the value inside the RefCell\<T\> even when the RefCell\<T\> is immutable.

+Choosing to catch borrowing errors at runtime rather than compile time, as we’ve done here, means you’d potentially be finding mistakes in your code later in the development process: possibly not until your code was deployed to production.
+Also, your code would incur a small runtime performance penalty as a result of keeping track of the borrows at runtime rather than compile time.
+However, using RefCell\<T\> makes it possible to write a mock object that can modify itself to keep track of the messages it has seen while you’re using it in a context where only immutable values are allowed.
+You can use RefCell\<T\>
+despite its trade-offs to get more functionality than regular references provide.